 Hospital FRC Background

-The overall aim of Hospital FRC is to actively provide support to and highlight issues affecting vulnerable and isolated people in the area and influencing change to make our community more inclusive.
+The overall aim of Hospital FRC is to actively provide support to vulnerable and isolated people in the area.
+In addition, the FRC seeks to highlight local issues, influencing change to make our community more inclusive.

 Values and Beliefs

 The principles that guide our work are respect, inclusion, openness and understanding.
 It is very important to us that every person coming into contact with us is welcomed, listened to and treated with dignity.
 Hospital Family Resource Centre works from community development principles.
-We believe that people themselves have the capacity to solve problems and staff work with volunteers and other organisations to resolve issues and bring about change.
+We believe that people themselves have the capacity to solve problems.
+Staff work with volunteers and other organisations to resolve issues and bring about change.

 Our employment and volunteering policy directly reflects the core aims of the organisation.
 As a result, Garda Vetting is compulsory for all staff and volunteers who work with children and vulnerable adults.